Fjord-Line-AS/homeport-package-config/README.md

 - Each tab has granular validation logic
 - Progress is calculated based on number of valid sections vs total
 - Errors are displayed as badges and sidebar messages
+- Validation is triggered by watching the form and calling `getValues()` on mount

 ---